tauri-apps/tauri-docs/packages/releases-site/README.md

-pnpm --filter releases-site dev     # generates pages, serves on http://localhost:4322/release/ pnpm --filter releases-site build   # generates pages + astro build into dist/ pnpm --filter releases-site refresh # re-fetches upstream data into generator/data.json
+pnpm --filter releases-site dev     # generates pages, serves on http://localhost:4322/release/ pnpm --filter releases-site build   # generates pages + astro build into dist/ pnpm --filter releases-site refresh # re-fetches upstream data into generator/data.json pnpm --filter releases-site test    # generator unit tests (node --test, no runner)
 ```

+The tests are deliberately **not** wired into CI: the only PR gate is `pnpm format:check`
+(`.github/workflows/check.yml`).
+Run them locally after touching `generator/` — they
+cover the changelog escaping, the notes-heading demotion and the core-page grouping,
+which are the parts whose output is otherwise only visible in a full build.

 ## Netlify setup (two sites, one repo)